workos/authkit-chrome-extension-example/README.md

 ## Usage with AuthKit Example App

-This extension is designed to work with the [next-authkit-example](https://github.com/workos/next-authkit-example) application.
+This extension is designed to work with the [next-authkit-example](https://github.com/workos/next-authkit-example) application as an example AuthKit app.
 You'll need to run both this extension and the next-authkit-example app together for full functionality.
 The extension will manage the AuthKit sessions created by the example app.

 ## Development